You See Me Crying: Reception

 Cash Box called it a "a rock ballad sure to raise nodules on your turntable" and that "heavy metal enthusiasts will appreciate the large-scale production as Aerosmith sounds like five major symphony orchestras all playing different songs."
 Ultimate Classic Rock critic Chad Childers rated it as Aerosmith's 10th best song of the 1970s, saying that Tyler shows "a knack for rock ballads that would serve him well in the decades to come."

 Performance notes

 The final version of the song was taken from takes 12, 14, and 15, and the single version of the song was edited down to 3:00.

-It has only been performed live once, on June 26, 2009, while in Wantagh, New York's Jones Beach Theater, during the Aerosmith/ZZ Top Tour.

 While Aerosmith were planning the Back in the Saddle Tour and recording the Done with Mirrors album during 1984, Boston DJ Mark Parenteau of WBCN-FM played the song.
 Tyler liked the song so much, he suggested his group record a cover version, only to be told by Perry, "It's us, fuckhead."
 Tyler was suffering from memory problems at the time due to heavy drug use.